adaltas/klotho/README.md

 Options includes:

+* `handlebars` (object)
+  Options passed to HandleBars.
+* `partial` ([string])
+  Filtering the templating to a restricuted list of properties.
 * `render` (function)
   A user defined function responsible to render a template.
 Argments are the template and the context, expect to returned the rendered result.
 Default implementation is using [HandleBars](http://handlebarsjs.com).
-* `handlebars` (object)
-  Options passed to HandleBars.

 ## Examples